Kote Marjanishvili: Post-revolution years

+A follower of Stanislavski, Marjanishvili played a key role in the post-revolutionary development of the Moscow Art Theatre.

 Marjanishvili’s 1917 production of Oscar Wilde’s Salomé was a true triumph and continued to be staged during the tumultuous years of revolution and civil war in Kiev (Kiyv, Ukraine), Moscow, Petrograd (St. Petersburg, Russia), and Tiflis (Tbilisi, Georgia).
 Marjanishvili’s simultaneous experiments with festive staging in Rostov-on-Don (1914-15) and Petrograd (1916-17) led him to coordinate the mass spectacle Toward a Worldwide Commune (co-directed by Nikolai Petrov, Sergei Radlov, Vladimir Solovyov and Adrian Piotrovsky, 1920).
 For years, he also worked in films (1916-28).

 Returning to the recently Sovietized Georgia in 1922, he led the Rustaveli Theater in Tbilisi.
 By that time, the energetic young director Sandro Akhmeteli had also returned to Tbilisi to lead the younger actors in a coup against the establishment.
 The two men collaborated with respect and unease, but Akhemeteli’s nearly despotic rule over his artistic corporation "Duruji" proved too violent for Marjanishvili whose production had become more restrained, motivated by his own conviction that "there’s enough suffering in life without showing it on the stage."
 In 1926, he and part of the company left to form a provincial touring theatre, centered on Kutaisi and Batumi, leaving Akhmeteli in sole control of the Rustaveli Theater.
 The new theater came to be known as The Second State Georgian Theater and would eventually be named the Marjanishvili Theater after its founder (1933).
 The theater is still functional in Tbilisi and continues Marjanishvili’s eclectic and somewhat conformist traditions.

 In his later years, Marjanishvili worked at the Korsh Theater (Театр Корша) (1931-1932), the Maly Theater (Малый театр) and the Operetta Theater in Moscow (1933).
 Marjanishvili’s new repertoire was largely Russian and conformed to Bolshevik doctrine, which won him awards at the Moscow Drama Olympiad of 1930.
 Yet, menacing charges against Marjanishvili soon began to appear in the Soviet press.

-He died of illness in Moscow on 17 April 1933 before the worsening political climate led to Joseph Stalin's Great Purge which would take the life of Marjanishvili’s erstwhile collaborator and rival Sandro Akhemeteli in 1937.
+In 1931, Marjanishvili was awarded the People's Artist of the Georgian SSR.

+Personal life

+Marjanishvili was married to the actress Elene Donauer.
+The couple had at least one child, the mathematician and scientist Konstantine Marjanishvili.

+On 17 April 1933, Marjanishvili died in Moscow aged 60.
+Marjanishvili was buried at the Mtatsminda Pantheon in Tbilisi.